MSCraftWiki/mscraft.org/wiki/mods/kubejs.md

 ### BlastStone

 Holy crap making stone takes a long time.
 Not anymore!
 You can now use the Blast Furnace to make Stone-based, and Sandstone-based blocks, and blasting Sand to make Glass.
 Sure beats using the boring old Furnace!

+### BreakinBlocks

+Added the ability to break down Nether Wart Blocks and Honeycomb Blocks.

 ### ShinyBlackstone